RLuf/FazAI/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT - veja o arquivo LICENSE para detalhes.
+Este projeto está licenciado sob a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## Autor